jeff-hykin/berkeley_pacman/documentation/SETUP.md

 ### For Windows

 * Normally you just install [WSL](https://youtu.be/av0UQy6g2FA?t=91) and everything works, however the project uses a GUI and WSL doesn't like GUI's.
-So there are two options:
+So there are a few options:
     1. (Recommended) Install [virtualbox](https://www.virtualbox.org/wiki/Downloads) and setup Ubuntu 18.04 or Ubuntu 20.04
         - Here's [a 10 min tutorial](https://youtu.be/QbmRXJJKsvs?t=62) showing all the steps
         - Once its installed, open up the Ubuntu terminal app and follow the linux instructions below